-The EAP must be available to and reviewed by all laboratory personnel.
+The department EAP must be available to and reviewed by all laboratory personnel.

-Additional emergency response information for employees for various types of emergencies (fire, explosions, serious injury, exposure to hazardous material, active shooter, etc.) is also available in the NMSU Quick-Flip Guide to Emergencies.
+Additional emergency response information for employees for various types of emergencies (fire, explosions, serious injury, exposure to hazardous material, active shooter, etc.) is also available in the NMSU Quick-Flip Guide to Emergencies which is available for download from the Emergency Information web page.